 The El Capitan picnic area is good place to view and photograph this waterfall.
-The fall is on the east side of El Capitan.
-But be forewarned that the area is crowed the second and third week of February.
-(It brings out many photographers!)
+The waterfall is on the east side of El Capitan.
+But be forewarned that the area is crowded the second and third week of February.
+The spectacular look of this waterfall brings out many professional photographers.

 Ansel Adams called this the El Capitan Fall.
 A seasonal waterfall that spills off of the top of El Capitan.
 There has to be a good amount of snow in December and January for this waterfall to occur.
 If there is a dry winter, there is no waterfall.

 El Capitan is so large that on a good year, there is a waterfall on the west side as well as the east side.
 When the water falls on the east side, it creates a waterfall that is 1,540 feet tall.
 When the water falls on the west side (this one, Horsetail), it creates a fall that is 1,570 feet high.
-Making this the tallest waterfall in all of Yosemite National Park.
+Making this the tallest waterfall in all of Yosemite National Park when it is flowing.

 |Site Map Site Policies About Me Advertise On Site Contact|